shadowsocks/shadowsocks-org/src/content/en/spec/03-one-time-auth.md

 Tips:

-- The server must check the completeness of a TCP request before verifying HMAC-SHA1 and forwarding.
+- The server must check the completeness of a shadowsocks TCP request before verifying HMAC-SHA1 and forwarding.
 - The chunk authentication is only applied for the packets sent from client-side shadowsocks.

 ##UDP